Commerce Cloud Community Suite

 - Browse Remote - HTTP(s): Access remote HTTP(s) URLs from this instance to check if a connection between the systems can be established, to circumvent firewall issues and to check the responses a request produces.

 You can use this node tool to reduce the size of a large catalog by using selection criteria.
-For example, you can reduce a catalog with 100,000 products to a catalog with 1,000 products by having a minimum number of master products, or products with certain attributes set.
+For example, you can reduce a catalog with 100,000 products to a catalog with 1,000 products by having a minimum number of main products, or products with certain attributes set.

 This sample implementation shows Headless ecommerce running on, for example, Heroku.